annapinchuk/Phishing_auto_attack/README.md

     ```
     python3 Phishing.py
 ## Usage
+pls make sure that your email עives access permission to receive photos by email
 Provide instructions and examples for use.
 Include screenshots as needed.

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax: